 Held on Day One of The Championships, the $300,000 on offer is highly sought after, but there is a much bigger prize on offer.

-The winner of the Chairman’s Handicap is exempt from the ballot and handicap for the Sydney Cup, which is run just a week later as part of day two of the Championships.
+The winner of the Chairman’s Handicap is exempt from the ballot and handicap for the Sydney Cup, which is run just a week later as part of Day Two of the Championships.

-Best Chairman’s Handicap bookmakers
+Best ATC Chairman’s Handicap bookmakers

-Ordinarily a group two race would be a huge deal, but given the TJ Smith Stakes and the Doncaster Mile are run on day one of the Championships, the Chairman’s Handicap takes a backseat to those races.
+Ordinarily a Group Two race would be a huge deal, but given the TJ Smith Stakes and the Doncaster Mile are run on day one of the Championships, the Chairman’s Handicap takes a backseat to those races.